howtographql/howtographql/content/backend/graphql-java/11-alternative-approaches.md

 The way you've been developing so far is known as schema-first, as you always start by defining the schema.
 This style has important benefits, discussed at the beginning of this tutorial, and it works well for new projects, where no legacy code exists.
 Still, you may have noticed that in strongly and statically typed languages, like Java, it leads to a lot of duplication.
 For example, revisit the way you developed the `Link` type.

-You defined in the schema:
+You defined it in the schema:

 ```graphql(nocopy)
 type Link {